 "Pranks and Greens" contains examples of:

-- Basement-Dweller: Andy lived with his mother when Bart found him.
+- Basement-Dweller: Andy lives with his mother when Bart finds him.

 - "Blind Idiot" Translation: When Milhouse's line about wondering what Andy's sidekick is like was translated for Brazilian viewers, it was changed to make it sound like he's wondering how Andy kicks.